Service specification referenceΒΆ

 Copy

-For more information, see Passing Snowflake Secrets to a Container.
+For more information, see Passing credentials to a container using Snowflake secrets.

-Use the spec.endpoints field to specify a list of names for the TCP network ports that your application exposes.
-Snowpark Container Services may expose zero to many endpoints.
+Use the spec.endpoints field to specify a list of TCP network ports that your application exposes.
+A service might expose zero to many endpoints.
 Use the following fields to describe an endpoint:

 • name: Unique name of the endpoint.
-When referring to the endpoint in a service function, you specify this name.
+The name is used to identify the endpoint in service function and service role specification.

 • public: If you want this endpoint to be accessible from the internet, set this field to true.
 Public endpoints are not supported with the TCP protocol.